 John Lapham, General Counsel

 John manages all legal, regulatory and business affairs for Rover.
 John provides counsel for the management team and Board, manages Rover’s business development work, and oversees human resources.
 John’s favorite thing about Rover is the culture—a passionate and competitive group of people united by their common love for animals.

 Before Rover: John joined Rover with more than 20 years of legal experience, most recently as the General Counsel for Getty Images.
 At Getty he built and managed a global legal team, with a focus on developing major partnerships with Pinterest, Microsoft and other leading technology companies, finance and merger transactions, and evolving e-commerce models.

 Education: John received his law degree from the University of Washington School of Law and his undergraduate degree from Southern Illinois University.

-Megan Teepe, Vice President of Operations
+Megan Teepe, GM of International

 Megan has more than 10 years of experience developing service organizations that deliver outstanding results for customers.
 She brings that experience and passion for excellence to Rover, leading the charge on all sitter and safety programs.
 Megan and her family are the proud pet parents of Colfax, a delightfully grumpy terrier rescue from Seattle Humane Society.

 Before Rover: Most recently, Megan worked as Director of Account Management and Operations at Marchex.
 She has also worked as a consultant in the environmental and transportation fields, and long ago trekked in the Honduran wilderness doing field work.